Fiona-T/walk-well/README.md

 Verified that all links across the website work and that external links open in a new page so as not to direct the user away from the site.
 Verified on laptop and mobile device that the download pdf link works and the pdf downloads.

 ### Supported Screens and Browsers
+The project was developed using Chrome as the baseline browser.

+The website has been tested on my personal mobile device Galaxy A40 and a 15 inch MacBook Pro.

+Using the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) simulator, the website has been tested on the following screen sizes equating to the phone models listed. *Note these have been tested on the simulator only and not the actual devices*:
+-   Moto G4, Galaxy S5:  360 x 640
+-   Pixel 2: 411 x 731
+-   Pixel 2 XL: 411 x 823
+-   iPhone 5/SE: 320 x 568
+-   iPhone 6/7/8: 375 x 667
+-   iPhone 6/7/8 Plus: 414 x 736
+-   iPhone X: 375 x 812
+-   iPad: 768 x 1024
+-   iPad Pro: 1024 x 1366

+The website has been tested in Chrome as mentioned above, and also in Firefox and Safari.
+One issue noted in Safari was that `scroll-margin-top` (used on home page to jump to sections) did not work.
+However the version of Safari available to me for testing was slightly older version 13.1.2 and this property should work in the current version 14.1 according to the [Can I Use website](https://caniuse.com/mdn-css_properties_scroll-margin-top).

 ## Deployment
 ---